persapiens/Course/Project/CM.md

 ## Submission

-[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLSfudbWrTbiNqFdAs1Lt0pRTII0qpF1mKXMAgu3om_fUpjys1Q/viewform?usp=sf_link) to your repository that includes:
+[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLSfedIwkUKoEyQjmoUSilVvXLw2h1Aw80RwkAnTRsuwtPe8DIA/viewform?usp=sf_link) to your repository that includes:

 * your team (Unity Ids of everyone and their contribution)
 * your ansible scripts
 * a README.md, with your report details,
 * screencast that demostrates each evaluation criteria.

+**Submit only once per team.**

-If you want to reuse the same repo for your whole project, then create a branch for each milestone.
+Tip: If you want to reuse the same repo for your whole project, then create a branch for each milestone.

-**Due Monday, September 25th, midnight.**
+**Due Friday, Feb 23rd, before midnight.**